Molecules¶

 We highly recommend the usage of the OEMolToSmiles function when creating a SMILES string.

-Canonical SMILES are not the only unique representation available, the IUPAC International Chemical Identifier (InChI), and its corresponding hashkey representation (InChIKey) are also unique to the compound they describe [InChI-2013].
+Canonical SMILES is not the only unique representation available.
+The IUPAC International Chemical Identifier (InChI), and its corresponding hashkey representation (InChIKey) are also unique to the compound they describe [InChI-2013].
 InChIs can be created from molecules using the OECreateInChI, OEMolToInChI, or OEMolToSTDInChI functions.

 Creating standard InChI